nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 </div>

 Step 5.
 The user then decides to execute the command `open 1 /index 1`.
-Commands that do not modify NetworkBook's list of all contacts or displayed contacts, such as `open 1 /index 1`, will usually not call `Model#undoNetworkBook()` or `Model#redoNetworkBook()`, or any `Model` commands that call `VersionedNetworkBook#commit`.
+Commands that do not modify NetworkBook's list of all contacts or displayed contacts, such as `open 1 /index 1`, will usually not call `Model#undoNetworkBook()`, `Model#redoNetworkBook()`, or any `Model` commands that call `VersionedNetworkBook#commit`.
 Thus, the `networkBookStateList` remains unchanged.

 ![UndoRedoState4](images/UndoRedoState4.png)